NaN: Comparison with NaN

-From these rules, comparing x with itself, x ≠ x or x = x, can be used to test whether x is NaN or non-NaN.
+From these rules, comparing $x$ with itself, $x \ne x$ or $x = x$, can be used to test whether $x$ is NaN or non-NaN.

 The comparison predicates are either signaling or non-signaling on quiet NaN operands; the signaling versions signal the invalid-operation exception for such comparisons (i.e., by default, this just sets the corresponding status flag in addition to the behavior of the non-signaling versions).
 The equality and inequality predicates are non-signaling.
 The other standard comparison predicates associated with the above mathematical symbols are all signaling if they receive a NaN operand.
 The standard also provides non-signaling versions of these other predicates.
-The predicate isNaN(x) determines whether a value is a NaN and never signals an exception, even if x is a signaling NaN.
+The predicate isNaN($x$) determines whether a value is a NaN and never signals an exception, even if $x$ is a signaling NaN.

-The IEEE floating-point standard requires that NaN ≠ NaN hold.
-In contrast, the 2022 private standard of posit arithmetic has a similar concept, NaR (Not a Real), where NaR = NaR holds.
+The IEEE floating-point standard requires that NaN $\ne$ NaN hold.
+In contrast, the 2022 private standard of posit arithmetic has a similar concept, NaR (Not a Real), where NaR $=$ NaR holds.